Manually Create or Edit a Dive Log

 - Tap Validation Request.

-- You will see a list of Deepblu dive pros that are your buddies and a list of other dive pros on Deepblu.
+- You will see a list of Deepblu dive pros that are your buddies and a list of other dive pros.

-- Scroll or use the search bar to find your instructor or dive guide and tap their profile picture to select.
+- Search for your instructor/guide, tap their profile picture to select.

 - Press Save.